mlf-core/mlf-core/docs/lint.rst

 =====================

-`Linting <https://en.wikipedia.org/wiki/Lint_(software)>`_ is the process of statically analyzing code to find code style violations and to detect errors. mlf-core implements a custom linting system, but depending on the template external tools linting tools may be additionally be called.
+`Linting <https://en.wikipedia.org/wiki/Lint_(software)>`_ is the process of statically analyzing code to find code style violations and to detect errors. mlf-core implements a custom linting system, but depending on the template external tools linting tools may additionally be called.

 mlf-core linting
 -----------------------